 Looking for things to do in the weeks ahead?
 Even though we can’t get out as much right now or attend events and concerts like we used to, with the power of the internet, there are online events, activities, live streams and virtual tours that we can still enjoy at home.
 Here are some to check out!

 Enjoy a performance

-- From 23 May to 13 June, tune in to karaoke concert series Hear65 Sing Along SG that will feature performances by 16 artists across different languages and musical genres.
-They’ll be broadcasted over on four Saturdays (from 7.30pm) on Hear65 and Bandwagon’s Twitch, YouTube, Facebook and Twitter channels.
+- From now until 13 June, tune in to karaoke concert series Hear65 Sing Along SG that will feature performances by 16 artists across different languages and musical genres.
+They’ll be broadcasted over four Saturdays (from 7.30pm) on Hear65 and Bandwagon’s Twitch, YouTube, Facebook and Twitter channels.

 - As part of WILD@Home, local theatre company Wild Rice is offering free online screenings of some of its popular productions!
-Catch Monkey Goes West (until 22 May), Mama White Snake (from 22 May to 7 June) and #Feelingstothemax, a new weekly educational series for kids (from 20 May) on Wild Rice’s YouTube channel.
+Catch Mama White Snake (until 7 June) and #Feelingstothemax, a new weekly educational series for kids on Wild Rice’s YouTube channel.

 - The Singapore Symphony Orchestra has rolled out a three-month digital season.
 Three to four concerts will be released on specific days of the week.
 Head to SSOPlayOn! and keep updated about upcoming online events on the SSO’s YouTube, Facebook and Spotify channels.

 - Explore a variety of arts-related content on Esplanade Off Stage.
 There’s all types of things to check out, from videos of past shows to articles and podcasts.

 - Watch past productions by The Necessary Stage on their Vimeo page.

 - Sistic has launched #StageOnScreen where you can get access to full-length and short clips of performances, concerts and orchestras.